ember-learn/ember-blog/content/ember-3-27-released.md

 ### Changes in Ember.js 3.27

-Ember.js 3.27 is an incremental, backwards compatible release of Ember with bug fixes, performance improvements, and minor deprecations.
+Ember.js 3.27 is an incremental, backwards compatible release of Ember with bug fixes, performance improvements, and deprecations.
-For a full set of changes see [`CHANGELOG.md`](https://github.com/emberjs/ember.js/blob/master/CHANGELOG.md#v3270-may-3-2021).
+For a full set of changes see [`CHANGELOG.md`](https://github.com/emberjs/ember.js/blob/master/CHANGELOG.md#v3275-june-10-2021).

 #### Notable Bug Fixes